Weight Loss Blogs: Top 100

 For many, the word ‘diet’ sparks negative connotations.
 Brooke is one such person.
 Her blog about a midwest gal who has successfully lost over 170 pounds is aptly named.
 From binge eating 2 dozen cookies in 24 hours and weighing in at 327.6 pounds, Brook changed her eating approach to home-cooking unprocessed foods and started exercising.
 Follow her inspirational journey from overweight to ‘bikini wearer’ at brookenotonadiet.com

 11. Brooklyn Fit Chick

-Carla has been blogging since way back in 2001 and posts on the topics of fitness, motherhood and life.
-She shares her knowledge with individuals seeking to lose weight or get fit that are unable to access one-on-one support.
-Carla’s ‘unapologetically myself’ advice has gained significant online attention in publications such as Womens Day, Glamour, Ladies Home Journal, Women’s Health and more.
+Carla has been blogging since way back in 2001 and posts on the topics of fitness, motherhood, and life.
+She shares her knowledge with individuals seeking to lose weight or get fit that is unable to access one-on-one support.
+Carla’s ‘unapologetically myself’ advice has gained significant online attention in publications such as Women’s Day, Glamour, Ladies Home Journal, Women’s Health, and more.

 14. Carrots ‘N’ Cake